Top navigation image

 Adirondack Ice: a Cultural and Natural History

-Caperton Tissot
+by Caperton Tissot

 Ice has determined the course of Adirondack history in many surprising ways.
 This book traces the evolution of that influence, touching on everything from ice industries and transportation to recreation and accidents.
 In 360 pages of personal stories, observations and over 200 historic and contemporary photos, the author pays tribute to a fast disappearing era.